Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 • Moderate

-A double-blind randomized trial in adults over 65 showed increased phagocytic activity and immune markers after eight weeks of GOS.
+More active immune markers after 65: a double-blind randomized trial measures increased phagocytic activity (cells' ability to engulf intruders) after eight weeks of GOS.

 • Moderate

-A controlled study measured by isotope tracer an increase in calcium absorption with GOS in adolescent girls.
+Better calcium absorption: a controlled study measures it using an isotope tracer (labeled calcium tracked through the body) with GOS in adolescent girls.

 • Moderate

-A three-week randomized trial observed reduced waking salivary cortisol in healthy volunteers supplemented with GOS, suggesting an effect on the gut-brain axis.
+Lower waking cortisol, the morning stress hormone: a three-week randomized trial observes this in healthy volunteers on GOS, a sign of an effect on the gut-brain axis.

 • Emerging

-Preliminary clinical data indicate a modest reduction in total cholesterol and triglycerides with GOS in short-duration trials.
+A slightly improved lipid profile: preliminary clinical data indicate a modest drop in total cholesterol and triglycerides with GOS, in short-duration trials.

 Dosage & Forms

-Commercial GOS vary in their polymerisation profile.
-Short chains (DP2-3) dominate the market, while extended-spectrum blends (DP2-8) show a more pronounced bifidogenic effect in clinical trials.
+Commercial GOS vary in their polymerisation profile, that is, the distribution of sugar chain lengths.
+Short chains (DP2-3) dominate the market.
+Extended-spectrum blends (DP2-8) show a more pronounced bifidogenic effect in clinical trials, meaning stronger stimulation of bifidobacteria.
 The literature uses doses ranging from 2.5 g to 15 g per day.
 The consensus for a significant bifidogenic effect in adults is around 5 to 5.5 g per day.
 This is the dose used in the main randomized trials.

 Gradual increase over five to seven days limits initial digestive discomfort.
 Singular calibrates the dose based on individual profile and other fibers present in the formula.